Submitting Contributed Paper Abstracts

 3. What is the REQUIRED FORMAT for a paper abstract?

 You MUST write a blinded, structured abstract.
 Please refer to the MLA Research Section page for guidance on writing a structured abstract.
 Examples and additional information are available on the Research Section’s home page.
 Please consult the MLA Style Manual for guidance on style, spelling, and grammar.

 4. What do I need to do to BLIND my abstract?

 To allow for blind review, author names, institutional affiliations, and address information must be listed in the author section of the electronic submission system ONLY, NOT in the body of the abstract.
-MLA reserves the right to edit abstracts containing any author, institutional, or company names for the purpose of eliminating this identifying information before sending the abstract to reviewers.
+MLA reserves the right to edit abstracts containing any author, institutional, location, or company names for the purpose of eliminating this identifying information before sending the abstract to reviewers.
 Authors are urged to blind their abstracts themselves, because MLA cannot guarantee the resulting quality if changes must be made after submission.

 5. What sections MUST be included in my abstract?

 Your submission MUST include the objective and methods sections of the structured abstract.
 The objective section (for which you may substitute the research question) may not exceed 60 words, and the methods section (which may include brief descriptions of the population and expected results) may not exceed 140 words.